michaeltaranto/basekick/README.md

 ## Usage

-Install the mixin into your project, from npm or bower, and pass it the following parameters:
+Install the mixin into your project, and pass it the following parameters:

 ### LESS